 They both loved their individual camps and it made me relax knowing they were in good hands.

 Everyone had a great time.
 Carnival ranks up there with Disney when it comes to dealing with food allergies.
+Not only did the staff of the Carnival Dream make sure we were well fed, I had an easy time ordering and eating on the Carnival Sunshine.
 We are so thankful no one had a reaction or got sick!
 It was a great week and one of the main reasons we will sail Carnival again in the future!
 Thank you Carnival for giving us a way to travel the world safely!

 PIN THIS POST